kushtrimh/zana/CONTRIBUTING.md

 };
 ```

-The `eventName` will be used by the content scripts to send events to the module, and `queryBookData`
+The `eventName` will be used by `content_script.js` to send events to the module, and `queryBookData`
-is a flag that describes whether this module queries data from the services.
+is a flag that describes whether this module queries data from `services`.

-`content_scripts.js` file expects a list of functions to be available in the module configuration.
+`content_script.js` file expects a list of functions to be available in the module configuration.

 ### `bookstorexyz.init = function()`

 `init` function is used to add the required event listeners, and define any other functions
-that will handle the DOM changes once an event is received.
+that will handle DOM changes once an event is received.

 ```js
 bookstorexyz.init = function() {